lilahagen/essays/OTHELLO.md

     - wc:Othello_-_dix-sept_maquettes_de_costumes,_pour_une_reprise_non_identifiée_(début_20e_s.)_-_par_Charles_Bétout,_Marcel_Multzer_-_btv1b10521860h_(02_of_18).jpg
     - wc:Othello_-_dix-sept_maquettes_de_costumes,_pour_une_reprise_non_identifiée_(début_20e_s.)_-_par_Charles_Bétout,_Marcel_Multzer_-_btv1b10521860h_(16_of_18).jpg

-  *<p style="color:hotpink; background-color:lavenderblush">* "Gowns, petticoats, nor caps, nor any petty exhibition..."
+  *<p style="color:thistle; background-color:snow">* "Gowns, petticoats, nor caps, nor any petty exhibition..."
 These costume design sketches from the 1920s give us an idea of what Desdemona would be wearing onstage!
 Her extravagant and lavish styles would contrast Emilia's more simple everyday outfits, which would further develop their juxtaposition as two types of women.

 **DESDEMONA**  </br>
 Beshrew me if I would do such a wrong </br>